-Current exhibition project to be finished February 2020 sponsored by the Danish Ministry of Culture.
+Current exhibition project to be finished during 2020 sponsored by the Danish Ministry of Culture.

 In Germany attacks against homosexuals have risen the last years.
 Football hooligans and right wing groups but also Muslim fundamentalists are the main responsible groups behind the violence.
 Football is one of the most difficult areas for gay men and few have had the courage to out themselves as gay.
 The story of two German third League players from the club Energie Cottbus shows why.
 Jacob T. and Gerst A. had tried to keep their relationship secret, but at some point rumors about their relation became public and spread among hooligans.
 During a match against FSV Zwickau Jacob scored a decisive goal after which Lucas spontaneously embraced him in pure joy.
 In a flash more than 100 hooligans from Zwickau jumped roaring on the playfield and knocked them down.
 Gerst never recovered from the injuries.